Posted on May 21, 2012

 Large capacity ammunition magazine bans can be broken down into the following general categories:

-1. States that Ban Large Capacity Magazines for Use with Any Firearm: Five states (California, Maryland, Massachusetts, New Jersey and New York) and the District of Columbia all ban large capacity ammunition magazines for use with any firearm.
+1. States that Ban Large Capacity Magazines for Use with Any Firearm: Seven states (California, Colorado, Connecticut, Maryland, Massachusetts, New Jersey and New York) and the District of Columbia all ban large capacity ammunition magazines for use with any firearm.

-2. States that Ban Large Capacity Magazines for Use with Handguns Only: Hawaii prohibits the manufacture, transfer and possession of large capacity magazines designed for or capable of use with a handgun.
+2. State that Bans Large Capacity Magazines for Use with Handguns Only: Hawaii prohibits the manufacture, transfer and possession of large capacity magazines designed for or capable of use with a handgun.

 3. Definition of Large Capacity Magazine: State laws vary as to how the term “large capacity magazine” is defined.
-California, Hawaii, Massachusetts, New York, and the District of Columbia define a large capacity magazine as a magazine that is capable of firing more than 10 rounds.
-The New Jersey definition includes magazines capable of firing more than 15 rounds, while Maryland includes magazines that can fire more than 20 rounds.
+California, Connecticut, Hawaii, Maryland, Massachusetts, New York, and the District of Columbia define a large capacity magazine as a magazine that is capable of firing more than 10 rounds.31 Colorado and New Jersey define a large capacity magazine as a magazine capable of firing more than 15 rounds.

-5. States that Ban Other Activities Related to Large Capacity Magazines: Other states ban various combinations of activities related to large capacity magazines.
-Hawaii bans possession, manufacture and transfer; Massachusetts and the District of Columbia ban possession and transfer; California bans manufacture, transfer and importation (but not possession); and Maryland bans manufacture and transfer.
+Other states ban various combinations of activities related to large capacity magazines.
+Colorado, Massachusetts and the District of Columbia ban possession and transfer; California bans manufacture, transfer and importation; and Maryland bans manufacture and transfer.
+Connecticut bans distribution, importation, purchase, transfer and possession.

 FEATURES OF COMPREHENSIVE LAW BANNING LARGE CAPACITY AMMUNITION MAGAZINES